 As I mentioned in previous posts, I have a 2 year old son, a daughter in kindergarten, my wife started working, and I accepted a new position at my company about a year ago.
 Between those things, I keep pretty busy.

 Over the last few months, I made a point to find a hobby outside of work and Merch by Amazon.
 Many people experience burnout in my position, so I’m taking steps to ensure that I don’t overwork myself because I really enjoy my job right now.
 One of the hobbies I picked up was scrollsawing.
-I got myself a scrollsaw for Christmas and have spent a good bit of time in the garage working on some neat projects for my kids.
-Surprisingly, scrollsaws aren’t very loud, so it’s something I can do when the kids are asleep and is a really good hobby to have that doesn’t involve sitting in front of a computer.
+Surprisingly, scrollsaws aren’t very loud and getting started with scrollsawing isn’t very hard or expensive, so it’s something I can do when the kids are asleep and is a really good hobby to have that doesn’t involve sitting in front of a computer.

 Here’s one of my latest projects: